Key excerpts from Steve Jobs' biography

-A new biography of late Apple Inc co-founder Steve Jobs hit book-shelves on Monday, offering arguably the most comprehensive, insightful look to date at the life and times of the revered technology visionary.
+Oct 24 A new biography of late Apple Inc (AAPL.O) co-founder Steve Jobs hit book-shelves on Monday, offering arguably the most comprehensive, insightful look to date at the life and times of the revered technology visionary.

 JOBS' RESIGNATION AS CEO: